 - Instant Read Meat Thermometer

-- 2 heads of garlic, broken into peeled whole cloves, approx. 12-15 large cloves
+- 2 heads garlic broken into peeled whole cloves, approx. 12-15 large cloves

-- 1 handful of fresh rosemary, roughly minced, approx. ¾ cup
+- 1 handful fresh rosemary roughly minced, approx. 3/4 cup

-- 2 tablespoons fresh thyme, or 1 tablespoon dried
+- 2 tablespoons fresh thyme 1 tablespoon dried

-- 1 tablespoons fresh oregano, or 1 teaspoon dried
+- 1 tablespoons fresh oregano 1 teaspoon dried

 - 1.5 tablespoons kosher or sea salt